ronaldbosma/call-apim-with-managed-identity/demos/demo.md

   - Failed requests return details about the error that occurred

 This demonstrates how role-based access control works with managed identities - each identity only has the minimum required permissions.

-### Token caching behavior

-If you execute any request multiple times, you'll notice that the `IssuedAt` value in the response doesn't change.
-This shows that all three approaches cache access tokens effectively.